-Here is the complete list of 51 content marketing statistics you should know.
-You already know content marketing is one of the most effective ways to skyrocket your leads, traffic, and brand growth.
-However, we can’t just go with our gut feeling.
+Reading content marketing statistics is one of the most effective ways to skyrocket your leads, traffic, and brand growth, as you’ll spot patterns and trends that are oblivious to other marketers.
+We can’t just go with our gut feeling.
 We need facts and stats to back it up.

 Traffic Blueprint For Blogs